Cauliflower Greens Leaves And Stalk Bhaji/Sabji

 Heat oil in a wok or karahi.

-Add panch-pooran and asafoetida, allow seeds to splutter.
+Add panch-pooran mix and asafoetida, allow seeds to splutter.
 It is better to keep the lid on.
-This stops them from jumping into the corners of your kitchen you didn't know existed.
+This stops the black mustard seeds from jumping into the corners of your kitchen you didn't know existed.

 Add vegetables and all the spices.
 Mix well.

-Cook covered on medium to low heat, stirring gently from time to time, until stalks are tender.
+Turn the heat to low and cook covered, stirring gently from time to time, until stalks are tender.
 This does not take more than 10 minutes usually, unless you are using very tough stalks.
 Do not overcook, some 'bite' should be left.

 Add lemon juice and garam masala and stir gently on high heat, until all liquid is absorbed and vegetables look shiny/oily.You can garnish it with chopped coriander leaves.